Leyla16125/recipes/README.md

    npm run dev

 6. **Start the JSON Server**
+   Open a new terminal on the same directory leaving previous command in execution.
 Ensure you are in the same directory as the database.json file, then run the following command:
    ```bash
    npx json-server database.json